Universal Properties of Activation Sparsity in Modern Large Language Models: Experiments

-To assess the generality of our previous findings across families and scales, we consider pretrained LLaMA3.1/3.2 and Qwen2.5 models and plot their critical sparsity in \Cref{fig:combined}a, fitting trends with least squares (see \Cref{app:critial_sparsity} for numerical results). \textbf{The trends outlined in the previous section remain roughly consistent across models}: intermediate activations are generally the most sparse, with input and up-projection activations achieving higher sparsity than the gate until the larger model sizes.
-Slight deviations in the trends can be attributed to non-uniform depth–width scaling, especially in Qwen, where dimensions grow disproportionately with parameter count.
-Overall, \textbf{activation sparsity tends to increase with model size}, though it cannot be directly determined based on the model size alone.
+\paragraph{Critical sparsity against model size.} To assess the generality of our previous findings across families and scales, we consider pretrained LLaMA3.1/3.2 and Qwen2.5 models and plot their critical sparsity in \Cref{fig:all_models_sparsity_vs_size}, fitting trends with least squares~(see \Cref{app:critial_sparsity} for the table with the exact values).
+The trends outlined in the previous section remain roughly consistent across model sizes: intermediate activations are generally the most sparse, and the gate sparsity is comparable with input or up-projection sparsity until the larger model sizes.
+We attribute the slight deviations in the trends to the non-uniform depth–width scaling, particularly prominent in the Qwen model family, where dimensions grow disproportionately with parameter count.
+Overall, activation sparsity tends to increase with model size, though it cannot be directly determined based on the model size alone.